digitoimistodude/awesome-frontend/README.md

 ## Vanilla JavaScript

-- [macy.js](https://github.com/bigbitecreative/macy.js): A lightweight dependency-free JavaScript library designed to sort items vertically into columns by finding an optimum layout with a minimum height.
+### Modals

+- [Cookie consent](https://github.com/orestbida/cookieconsent/): A lightweight & GDPR compliant cookie consent plugin written in vanilla JavaScript.
 - [glightbox](https://github.com/biati-digital/glightbox): Pure Javascript lightbox with mobile support.
 It can handle images, videos with autoplay, inline content and iframes.
+- [Micromodal](https://github.com/Ghosh/micromodal): Micromodal.js is a lightweight, configurable and a11y-enabled modal library written in pure JavaScript.

+### For building layouts

+- [macy.js](https://github.com/bigbitecreative/macy.js): A lightweight dependency-free JavaScript library designed to sort items vertically into columns by finding an optimum layout with a minimum height.

 ## Animations